wazuh/wazuh-documentation/source/installation-guide/installing-wazuh-server/wazuh_server_deb.rst

 The DEB package is suitable for Debian, Ubuntu, and other Debian-based systems.

-1. Install the GPG keys from Elastic, and the Elastic repository:
+1. Install the GPG keys from Elastic and then the Elastic repository:

 	.. code-block:: bash